-Smoking then is one of the many displacement activities people use while non smokers chew gums, bite their nails, groom, tap their foot, scratch their heads or play with something.
+Smoking then is one of the many displacement activities people use while non-smokers chew gums, bite their nails, groom, tap their feet, scratch their heads, or play with something.

-In sales scenarios those who want to buy will blow upward, those who don’t blow downward.
+In sales scenarios, those who want to buy will blow upward, and those who don’t blow downward.

 Speed of Blowing Smoke